fermercado/API-Gerenciador-de-Eventos/README.md

 -Rename the `.env.example` file to `.env`.
 -Fill in the necessary information in the `.env` file, such as environment variables for database connection, JWT secret key, etc.

+## Use Docker

+-To containerize and run the project, use Docker.
+-Deployment was done using Docker and is available at: https://challenger-3-compass.onrender.com"

 ```sh
 # Run the Project